beetbox/beets/docs/plugins/mbsubmit.rst

 require other ``beets`` command line switches to be enabled in order to work as intended.
 In particular, setting a threshold of ``strong`` will only display the prompt if ``timid`` mode is enabled.
-You can find more information about how the recommendation system works on :ref:`match-config`.
+You can find more information about how the recommendation system works at :ref:`match-config`.